FireMidge/value-objects/docs/README.md

 ### Value transformation

-If you want to transform the input value but not fail validation, override `protected function transformEach($value)`.
+If you want to transform the input value but not fail validation, override `protected function transformEach(mixed $value)`.

 By also using the trait `CanTransformStrings`, you'll get 3 convenience methods that you can call inside `transform` if you want:
 - `trimAndLowerCase(string $value)`